So you want a straightforward sub 20 5k plan for your running endeavours?

 Here is a rough WEEKLY PLAN of what you should be doing to improve quickly over the next couple of months, to maximise the endurance base you have already built up.
 The 3 faster exercises should all be exhausting (and you have to know what that word means!), if not exhausting then go faster or rest less.
 These 3 faster sessions all work.
 If you are strapped for time AND DEDICATED don’t waste your time doing anything else (such as the slow easy one).
 Do them and do them HARD.
 BUT.
 Always, always rest the day after a hard session (ideally 2 days), always have every 4/5th week slightly easier than the previous 3; always have at least 2 days off before racing.
 Rest is FAR, FAR, FAR more important than you think it is, honest!
 PS Don’t forget to rest?
 (Did I mention rest and recovery?)

-So, here is the straightforward plan.
+So, here is a straightforward plan.
 Same each week.
 If you can’t run non-stop for an hour (however slowly) then please do not consider doing this plan.
-Ideally you will already have a reasonable endurance base and what that very simplistically means is that you can run at an unchanging speed in Heart Rate Zone 2 for an hour.
+Ideally, you will already have a reasonable endurance base and what that very simplistically means is that you can run at an unchanging speed in Heart Rate Zone 2 for an hour.

 Always start the new week at exercise number 1. and forget the previous ones you missed: